Stories from the road | Last updated:

 Q. What was your aha moment that led to the beginning of ABT?
 And what followed next?

-After the trip I came back to Bangalore and was still thinking about it.
-I researched cycling and how it could be combined with travelling.
-As a part of my research, I came across the concept “cycling holidays” which is well-known in European market.
+After the trip, I came back to Bangalore and was still thinking about it.
+I researched cycling and how it could be combined with traveling.
+As a part of my research, I came across the concept of “cycling holidays” which is well-known in the European market.
 I went on researching for a while and finally when I felt ready, I decided to launch a cycling holiday in India.

 Q. What were the biggest challenges you faced on the ground?